CodeEditApp/CodeEdit/CONTRIBUTING.md

 The pull request opens with a template loaded.
 Fill out all fields that are relevant.

-The `PR` should include follwing information:
+The `PR` should include the following information:
 * A descriptive **title** on what changed.
 * A detailed **description** of changes.
 * If you made changes to the UI please add a **screenshot** or **video** as well.